 - Think about what that emotion is telling you about your underlying need(s).

-- Now, what is one step you can take to meet that need more effectively than eating?
+- Now, what is one small step you can take now to meet that need more effectively than eating?

 Did you enjoy this post?
 Check out these other posts on emotional eating and mindful eating:

 We explore all these topics in detail in our Level 1 Mindful Eating Support Community.
 Click here to learn more!